 You were not given these wonderful blessings to be their best friends.
-We are designed to be their parent.
+We are designed to be their parents.
 That means that you can’t be their friends like Gilmore Girls and expect things always to go well.
-Real life is more complex than what you see on that show.
+Real-life is more complex than what you see on that show.
 I am my kids’ parent, but they do still tell me anything that is on their minds!
 It’s not always easy to get them talking, but they always do in the end.

 There are going to be times when there are strong doses of dislike between you both.
 Love always wins.

 Don’t Let The Mom Guilt Get You